greylonde/resume/README.md

 # resume
-My resume, largely sourced and inspired from [Awesome CV](https://github.com/posquit0/Awesome-CV).
+My resume.
+Written in LaTeX using the templates from [Awesome CV](https://github.com/posquit0/Awesome-CV).